-Gohei Mochi: The Specialty Rice Cake of Nagano, Gifu, and Aichi
+Gohei Mochi: Specialty Rice Cake of Nagano, Gifu, and Aichi

-Not only in the cities of Hida and Takayama, but if you have a plan to do some sightseeing in the mountainous area of Nagano and Aichi Prefectures, like the Kiso and Ina region of Nagano, you will also find Gohei Mochi being sold there.
+Not only in the cities of Hida and Takayama, but if you have a plan to do sightseeing in the mountainous areas of Nagano and Aichi, for example, the Kiso and Ina region of Nagano, you will also find Goheimochi there.

-Gohei-Mochi is the traditional rice cake locally eaten in the mountainous areas of Gifu, Nagano, Aichi, Toyama, and Shizuoka Prefectures.
+Gohei-Mochi is actually a traditional Japanese rice cake snack that is locally eaten in the mountainous areas of Gifu, Nagano, Aichi, Toyama, and Shizuoka Prefectures.

-By the way, Gohei Mochi appears in the big hit Japanese anime film “Kimi no Nawa (君の名は)”, or “Your Name” (Amazon.com), which has a scene that was made imitating the cities of Hida and Takayama.
+By the way, Gohei Mochi appears in the big hit Japanese anime film “Kimi no Nawa (君の名は)” with the English title of “Your Name”, which has a scene modeled after the cities of Hida and Takayama.

-It is said that the original Gohei Mochi was first made by locals of the Kiso and Ina region in Nagano in the mid Edo period (Edo period: 1603 to 1868).
+Gohei Mochi is said to have been first made by locals of the Kiso and Ina region of Nagano in the mid-Edo period (Edo period: 1603 to 1868).

-Although “Mochi (餅)” usually refers to white plain glutinous rice cake, Gohei Mochi is made of non-glutinous “Uruchi (うるち)” rice.
+Although “Mochi (餅)” usually refers to white plain rice cake made from glutinous rice called “Mochi-Gome (餅米)”, Gohei Mochi is made of non-glutinous rice “Uruchi-Mai (うるち米)”.

-- The Uruchi rice is steamed, pounded into a sticky cake, and wrapped around a bamboo skewer or a flat wooden stick.
+- The Uruchi rice is first steamed, then pounded into a sticky dough, and wrapped around a wide flat bamboo skewer or wooden stick.

-- A sweet nutty sauce is applied on the rice cake, and then the skewer is aromatically grilled over a fire.
+- A sweet nutty sauce is applied to the rice cake, and then the skewer is aromatically grilled over a fire.

-There are 2 types of sauces for Gohei Mochi, soy-sauce-based and miso-based.
-Both sauces are pretty sweet and often contain sesame seeds, walnuts, peanuts or wild sesame seeds.
+There are two types of sauce for Gohei Mochi, soy sauce-based and miso-based.
+Both are pretty sweet and often contain bits of sesame seeds, walnuts, peanuts, or wild sesame seeds.

-There are various shapes of Gohei Mochi in Japan, but the rice cake mostly has a sandal-like shape or a flat oval shape.
+Gohei Mochi comes in various shapes, but the rice cake mostly has a sandal-like or a flat oval shape.